EduDose

 Directions (for 5 questions): Study the information carefully to answer the following questions:

 In an organization consisting of 750 employees, the ratio of Males to Females is 8:7 respectively.
 All the employees work in five different departments viz.
 HR, Management, PR, IT and Recruitment.
-16 per cent of the females work in management department.
-32 per cent of males are in HR department.
-One-fifth of the females are in the department of Recruitment..
+16 percent of the females work in management department.
+32 percent of males are in HR department.
+One-fifth of the females are in the Department of Recruitment.
 The ratio of males to females in the Management Department is 3:2 respectively.
-20 per cent of the total numbers of employees are in PR Department.
+20 percent of the total number of employees are in PR Department.
 Females working in recruitment are 50 percent of the males working in the same Department.
-8 per cent of the male are in IT Department.
+8 percent of the males are in IT Department.
 The remaining Males are in PR Department.
-22 per cent of the females are working in HR Department and remaining are working in IT Department.
+22 percent of the females are working in HR Department and remaining are working in IT Department.

 What is the number of females working in the HR Department?